The hottest research from various peer-reviewed journals – handpicked weekly by the ACC.org Editorial Board led by Kim A. Eagle, MD, MACC.

 Lee MT, Mahtta D, Ramsey DJ, et al. JAMA Cardiol 2021;April 21:[Epub ahead of print].

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, Young Adult, Adult, Middle Aged, Aged, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cardiovascular Diseases, Antihypertensive Agents, Cost-Benefit Analysis, Cost-Benefit Analysis, Drugs, Generic, Platelet Aggregation Inhibitors, Quality-Adjusted Life Years, Peripheral Arterial Disease, Peripheral Arterial Disease, Healthcare Disparities, Secondary Prevention, Blood Pressure, Racism, Spectroscopy, Near-Infrared, Veterans, African Americans, Feasibility Studies, Atherosclerosis, Risk Factors, Hypertension, Medication Adherence, Myocardial Infarction, Cerebrovascular Disorders, Cardiology, Medicine, Medicine, Health Promotion, Registries, Catheters, Outcome Assessment, Health Care, Lipids, Health Care Costs